IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Method

 \subsection{Holistic Framework}

 On the basis of inter-domain mixing, we additionally propose intra-domain mixing, and better results can be achieved by combining those two domain mixing in SSDA.
-An overview of our proposed method is shown in Fig.~\ref{overview}.
+An overview of the proposed IIDM is shown in Figure~\ref{overview}.

-We use the structure of mean teacher \cite{tarvainen2017mean}.
+We use the structure of mean teacher~\cite{tarvainen2017mean}.
 The teacher network $h_{\phi}$ has an identical architecture with the student network $g_{\theta}$, and the parameters are derived from the student network by exponential moving average (EMA) after each training step t.

 The student network $g_{\theta}$ is trained on augmented images, while the teacher network $h_{\phi}$ generates the pseudo-labels using non-augmented images.